Press release archive for 2022

 We are consulting on plans to reintroduce the requirement for non-practising solicitors to complete an annual application confirming that they wish to remain on the roll.

-Financial sanctions and Russia – update7 March 2022
+Financial sanctions and Russia – update

 We have updated our guidance for firms on making sure they are adhering to the Government’s sanctions on Russian nationals and organisations in light of the conflict in Ukraine.